Donald Trump Took $10 Million From FEMA Ahead Of Hurricane Season To Fund Immigrant Detention Centers

 The money had been earmarked for FEMA’s emergency response funding, the documents showed.
 It was also used for training and preparedness and protection programs.

 Merkley released documents showing that Trump’s administration shifted money from other agencies including the TSA and U.S. Coast guard to boost the ICE budget.
-They money was used to fund immigrant detention, which spiked dramatically after Trump instituted a policy separating children from their families after crossing the border.
+The money was used to fund immigrant detention, which spiked dramatically after Trump instituted a policy separating children from their families after crossing the border.

 As USA Today noted, a spokesman for the Department of Homeland Security assure that none of the money transferred to ICE came from disaster relief funding.